Atishay25/tones2notes/README.md

 Automatic Music Transcription (AMT) refers to the task of transcribing a given audio into symbolic representations (musical notes or MIDI).
 In this project, the goal is to transcribe musical recordings into music note events with pitch, onset, offset, and velocity.
 It is a challenging task due to the high polyphony of music pieces and requires appropriate data processing for audio files.
 We have implemented and evaluated Deep Learning models for music transcription.
 The architectural design of models and data processing techniques are based on [this](https://arxiv.org/pdf/2010.01815.pdf) paper.

-## Instructions
+## Running Instructions
-- We used the MAPS dataset for training and evaluating the model, which can be downloaded from [here](https://amubox.univ-amu.fr/index.php/s/iNG0xc5Td1Nv4rR).
+- The dataset used is MAPS, which can be downloaded from [here](https://amubox.univ-amu.fr/index.php/s/iNG0xc5Td1Nv4rR).
 After downloading it, store it in `data/MAPS` directory
 - Loading the dataset, splitting it and storing in .h5 binaries -
     ```
     python3 features.py --dir data/MAPS --workspace $(pwd)